Posted by: jacknv | September 27, 2009

 Tricycle Dream

-The majority of posts appearing below have been entered by enthusiastic supporters of this expedition.
-Steve contacted these people when telephone service was available en route, provided them the latest progress, and the information was then placed on the weblog.
+The majority of posts appearing below have been entered by enthusiastic correspondents of this expedition.
+Steve contacted these people (Jack Freer, David Wright, and Adam Lee) when telephone service was available en route, provided them the latest progress, and the information was then placed on the weblog.
 This third-party arrangement was established so that Steve did not have to carry a laptop in his already-heavy gear.
 Posts from Steve appear subsequent to the conclusion of the travel to and through Death Valley.

 Postings appear in reverse chronological order, with the newer posts on top of each page.
-Fifteen posts appear per page.
 Earlier posts are accessible by the “Older Posts” link at the bottom of each page.
 Click any of the tabs above to view expedition photographs, which are best understood by first reading the corresponding posts.
+To view the first posts of this entire adventure, written by Jack, David, and Adam, please click HERE.

 Start date: October 01, 2009.
 Vehicle: ICE Q narrow-track tricycle, with trailer.
 Objectives: Travel from the Pacific Ocean on the central Oregon coast to Death Valley’s Badwater Basin, tour selected portions of Death Valley National Park, attend Old West Days in Shoshone, speak at Death Valley 49ers Author’s Breakfast at Stovepipe Wells, and share with others the adventures of traveling through the natural world by trike.
 End date: November 06, 2009.
 Duration: 37 days.
 Human-Powered Distance Traveled: 1,030 kilometers / 640 miles.
 Weather: Rain, snow, ice, 100-degree temps, 70 MPH winds, dirt storms.
 Elevations: Highest: 5,925 / Lowest -282.